WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation

 However, the selection of confident CAM regions by the gradient clipping decoder is not reliable enough at the beginning of the segmentation network training.
 So we set the clipping start value $\tau$ to determine whether to clip.
 Only when the global mean gradient $\lambda_{global}$ of the current batch is lower than $\tau$, we clip the gradient as follows:

-Finally, we get the masked gradient patches $\{\hat{G}^{'}_i\}$ and back-propagate their average value.
-By doing so, We dynamically select regions with smaller gradients as confident CAM regions to prioritize learning for the segmentation network.
-During inference, we apply the Conditional Random Field (CRF)~\cite{krahenbuhl2011dcrf} to improve the segmentation quality.
+Finally, we get the masked gradient patches $\{\hat{\mathbf{G}}^{'}_i\}$ and back-propagate their average value.
+By doing so, we dynamically select regions with smaller gradients as confident CAM regions to prioritize learning for the segmentation network.
+Please note that we only show the structure of the gradient clipping decoder in Fig.~\ref{fig:gcd}.
+During training, the ViT encoder and gradient clipping decoder are updated together.
+During inference, we apply the Conditional Random Field (CRF)~\cite{krahenbuhl2011dcrf} to $\{\hat{\mathbf{P}}_i\}$ for improving the segmentation quality.